-1 Amici have submitted to the Clerk letters from all parties consenting to this filing.
+1 SIFMA has submitted to the Clerk consents from all parties to this filing.
 This brief was not authored in whole or in part by any party's counsel.
-No counsel or party other than amici, their members or their counsel made a monetary contribution to fund its preparation or submission.
-The parties received timely notice of amici's intention to file.
+No counsel or party other than SIFMA, its members or its counsel made a monetary contribution to fund its preparation or submission.
+The parties received timely notice of SIFMA's intention to file.